Ariukuto/TDD-fizzbuzz-code-kata/README.md

 - The first test must fail (red phase)
 - then find the easiest solution
 - then refactor the logic so that the test is successful (green phase)

+## TDD the tree As
+- Arrage = in german "vorbereiten"
+- Act = in german "ausführen"
+- Assert = in german "überprüfen"